Felipe-Razzini/insurance-validator/README.md

 - Bundler: This application uses Bundler to manage Ruby gems.
 You can check if you have Bundler installed by running `bundler -v` in your terminal.
 If you don't have Bundler installed, you can install it by running `gem install bundler`.

 ## Instalation
-1. Clone the repository: `git clone git@github.com:Felipe-Razzini/superscript-coding-test.git`
+1. Clone the repository: `git clone git@github.com:Felipe-Razzini/insurance-validator.git`
-2. Navigate to the project directory: `cd superscript-coding-test`
+2. Navigate to the project directory: `cd insurance-validator`
 3. Install the required gems: `bundle install`

 ## API Key